-- A 10% rate applies to non-electric cars with emissions of no more than 120gm/km.
-Environmentally friendly discounts do not apply to these cars but the diesel supplement does.
+- A 10% rate applies to non-electric cars with emissions which do not exceed 120gm/km.

 - For cars registered before 1 January 1998 the charge is based on engine size.

-- The list price includes accessories and is subject to an upper limit of £80,000.
+- The list price includes accessories and is not subject to an upper limit.

 - The list price is reduced for capital contributions made by the employee up to £5,000.

 Car fuel benefit 2011/12

 *Percentage used to calculate the taxable benefit of the car for which the fuel is provided.